What is Corporate Restructuring? – Definition, Process, and Examples

 What is Corporate Restructuring?

-Corporate restructuring refers to a string of changes that a company makes to its organizational and financial structure to improve its efficiency and competitiveness.
+Corporate restructuring refers to a series of changes a company makes to its organizational and financial structure to improve efficiency and competitiveness.

 The process of restructuring involves making changes to the company’s operations, assets, debts, and ownership structure.
-Corporate restructuring can take different forms, depending on the specific goals of the company and the market conditions.
+Corporate restructuring can take different forms, depending on a company’s specific goals and the market environment.

 Corporate restructuring can be either internal or external.
 Internal restructuring involves changes made within the company, such as reorganizing departments, consolidating operations, or cutting costs.
-External restructuring, on the other hand, involves changes made outside the company, such as mergers and acquisitions.
+External restructuring involves changes made outside the company, such as mergers and acquisitions.

 Main Reasons for Corporate Restructuring